From Refugee to Renewable Energy | Mastercard Foundation

-When Vasco fled the Democratic Republic of Congo to Kakuma Refugee Camp in 2010, he carried his dreams despite everything he had been through.
+When Vasco fled the Democratic Republic of Congo to Kakuma Refugee Camp in 2010, he carried his dreams with him.

 “I didn’t come to Kakuma as a leader.
 I came as a young man searching for peace.
 But I found resilience, buried in the hearts of young people quietly burning in the shadows.”